Emissions Reduction (Local Authorities in London) Bill [HL]

 Overview

-This bill empowers London local authorities to designate areas with poor air quality as "air quality improvement areas," imposing emission limits on certain types of plant (boilers, generators, machinery) within these zones.
-It also increases penalties for stationary idling and introduces fixed penalty notices for violations.
+This bill empowers London local authorities to designate areas with poor air quality as "air quality improvement areas," imposing stricter emission limits on certain types of plant and equipment within those areas.
+It also provides for fixed penalty notices for non-compliance and increases penalties for stationary idling.

 Description